Louisville vs. Georgia Tech Predictions & Picks – September 1

 Georgia Tech Betting Info (2022)

-- Against the spread, as underdogs of 7.5 points or greater, Georgia Tech went 4-3 last year.
+- As 7.5-point underdogs or greater, Georgia Tech went 4-3 against the spread last year.

+- In Yellow Jackets games last year, combined scoring went over the point total four times.

-- The average total points scored in Georgia Tech games last year (49.5) is 2.8 points higher than the total for this matchup.
+- Last season, Georgia Tech's games resulted in an average scoring total of 52.3, which is 2.8 points higher than the over/under for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.